ComputeStacks/terraform-cs-upcloud/README.md

 * Domain Names
 * Your company / brand identification

+## Before Running Ansible

+Upcloud's CentOS 7 template does not enable **selinux** by default.
+As part of the initial setup process, we install a startup script on each server that will:

+* Ensure our required packages are installed (these are required to run the ansible script)
+* Enable **selinux**
+* Reboot to apply

+Before proceeding with the ansible script process, you need to verify that all servers have been rebooted with **selinux** enabled.
+This will tell you that the installation process has been completed.

+In our experience, these scripts are run anywhere from 2-10 minutes after the server booted.

+To verify, please SSH in and check that **selinux** is enabled by running `sestatus`.
+If this is enabled, then you know the process has completed.

 ## API Notes

 Use these to determine values for the terraform configuration file.